 — AI Breakfast (@AiBreakfast) March 15, 2023

-By priming GPT-4 with a “system” message, for example, “You are a XXX who always responds in the XXX style,” users are now able to augment the personality of the model with a feature known as “steerability.”
+By priming GPT-4 with a “system” message – for example, “You are a XXX who always responds in the XXX style,” – users are able to adjust the style of the AI within reason, in comparison to ChatGPT-3.5’s personality which OpenAI say has “fixed verbosity, tone, and style.”

-OpenAI is however fully aware of GPT-4’s propensity to cause harm in this way, as the company states, “system messages are the easiest way to ‘jailbreak’ the current model,” but they are making a concerted effort to eradicate and circumvent these kind of issues as much as possible, amping up the guardrails significantly.
+OpenAI states, “system messages are the easiest way to ‘jailbreak’ the current model,” but they are making a concerted effort to eradicate and circumvent these kinds of issues as much as possible, amping up the guardrails significantly.

-A Beautiful Mind: Though brilliant, GPT-4 suffers from hallucinations
+A Beautiful Mind: Though brilliant, GPT-4 still has limitations

 Related Articles: ‘Journalists Beware: ChatGPT Is Coming for Your Job,’ Warns Chatbot | ChatGPT Poised for Upgrade: It Could Become as Complex as the Human Brain | Google vs. ChatGPT: Who Really Knows Best? | ‘I am a Machine, With no Soul or Heart’: An Interview With Artificial Intelligence | Microsoft vs. Google: The Tortoise and the Hare of the Tech World? | The ChatGPT ‘Cookbook’: Simple Recipes for Personal and Business Success